 Coal.
 Just like oil, coal has peaked, and the easiest to get at and highest energy coal has already been mined.
 We’re probably past the “peak energy” of coal, and the dregs are low quality or too remote to mine.
 How are you going to transport this remaining coal if the roads and bridges have crumbled?
 Even if there were still viable oil or gas pipelines left that happened to be near a coal mine, you’d use up most of the energy in the coal to liquefy it and move it by pipeline.
 The clock is ticking on coal mining.

 Electric grid: It’s rusting and unprotected from cyberattacks.
 In addition, due to deregulation, it’s falling apart and not being taken maintained properly — it used to be triple-plated (a failure in one part still left two other intact components for electricity to flow through and buffer the grid from failure), now it’s barely single-planted.
 See my Electric Grid Overview for details.

-The #3 issue is that supply chain failure from financial collapse, wars, and social unrest will make maintenance of the existing complex system impossible in some places, and since the world is so inter-dependent, and there are single points of (supply-chain) failure, that will affect even stable, peaceful nations.
+The #3 issue is that supply chain failure from financial collapse, wars, climate change, and social unrest will make maintenance of the existing complex system impossible in some places, and since the world is so inter-dependent, and there are single points of (supply-chain) failure, that will affect even stable, peaceful nations.
 Key and essential products absolutely essential to operating today’s complex society will stop being made — forever — because microchips and other specialized tools and vehicles will require fossil fuel energy, materials, infrastructure, and knowledge that won’t be available when the world emerges from the first collapse.